jjodl/cp4i-pot-public/MQ-labs/Lab_3/Readme.md

 	![](./images/image207.png)

 1. One of the environment variables is *SC* for Storage Class.
 If you are running on a ROKS cluster use the **ibmc-file-gold-gid** storage class and comment out the *managed-nfs-storage* line.
-If you are running on a CoC cluster use the **managed-nfs-storage** storage class and comment out the line for *ibmc-file-gold-gid*.
+If you are running on a CoC cluster use the **ocs-storagecluster-ceph-rbd** storage class and comment out the line for *ibmc-file-gold-gid*.

 	If you are attending a PoT, ask the instructor which Red Hat cluster you are using.